akcodes01/AK-ChatBot/README.md

 # AK-ChatBot

-**AI Chatbot Project** built with a Python backend and React frontend.
+**AI Chatbot Project** Built with a Python backend and React frontend.
 This project allows users to interact with an AI-powered chatbot, providing a sleek, modern interface for chatting.

 ## Features